 This trip only proved to me how flexible and amazing blogging can be.
 We’ve been travelling on and off ever since while also growing our online presence and income every step of the way.

 We have no plans to stop anytime soon!

 7. Giving a talk in front of almost 1000 students in Vietnam

 Mary from A Mary Road

-I was travelling in Vietnam that time and was covering a regular press trip for hostel and tour company.
+I was traveling in Vietnam at that time and was covering a regular press trip for hostel and tour company.

 Our tour guide was so awesome, his name is Chung, we ended up staying in contact, I decided to stay in Hanoi for a couple of months which lead to being friends with Chung.